chaitanyav/blog/content/books.md

 ### <ins>Biography/Memoir</ins> :tennis: :athletic_shoe: :swimming_man:
 - Open: An Autobiography
 - Shoe Dog
+- On Writing: A memoir of the craft by Stephen King
 - Faster than Lightning: My Autobiography :open_book:
 - Beneath the Surface: My Story :open_book:
 - No Limits: The Will to Succeed :open_book: